hendrikschilling/FASP/README.md

 # Misc

 ## HW/SW configuration
-All steps below following the volume surface prediction (so step 2-7) were achieved using:
+All steps below following the volume surface prediction (step 2-7) were achieved using:

 - AMD 5950x
 - Nvidia 3090